m-rauh/m-rauh.github.io/_posts/2020-12-11-ibn-alhaytham.md

 > Natural scientists have inquired into the nature of this subject according to their art and exerted themselves in it as much as they could. <!--The learned among them settled upon the opinion that vision is effected by a form which comes from the visible object to the eye and through which sight perceives the form ofthe object.--> [...]
 Mathematicians, for their part, have paid more attention to this science1 than others. <!--They have pursued its investigation, paying atten­tion to its details and divisions.
 They have distinguished objects of vision, assigning causes to their particular properties and stating reasons for each of them.
 All the same, they have continued throughout the ages to disagree about the principles o f this subject, with the result that the opinions of the various groups among the practitioners of this art have gone different ways.
 But for all the disparity in their ranks, their different epochs and the diver­gence of their views, in general they agree that vision is effected by a ray which issues from the eye to the visible object and by means o f which sight perceives the object; that this ray j extends in straight lines whose extremities meet at the centre o f the eye; and that each ray through which a visible object is perceived has as a whole the shape o f a cone the vertex o f which is the centre o f the eye and the base is the surface of the visible object.--> [...]
 These two notions, I mean the opinion of the physicists and that of the mathematicians, appear to diverge and contradict one another if taken at their face value.-- Ibn Al-Haytham [[^13]]

-Essa ideia de combinação das ciências, que busca retomar os cientistas passados e as diferentes visões a cerca do assunto e sintetizar em uma única, não poderia se sustentar sem um uma linha de raciocínio, argumentação e método.
+Essa ideia de combinação das ciências, que busca retomar os cientistas passados e as diferentes visões acerca do assunto e sintetizar em uma única, não poderia se sustentar sem um uma linha de raciocínio, argumentação e método.

 ### Além do método

-Para lidar com as diferentes interpretações a cerca da visão e para conciliar as aproximações ao problema, Ibn Al-Haytham defende que se faça uma investigação aprofundada e completa.
+Para lidar com as diferentes interpretações acerca da visão e para conciliar as aproximações ao problema, Ibn Al-Haytham defende que se faça uma investigação aprofundada e completa.
 Vamos ver o quinto parágrafo do prefácio:

 > Each of those groups was led to its belief by reasonings, arguments, methods and evidence of its own.
 But the settled view of all those who have inquired into the manner of visual sensation divides on the whole into the two contrary doctrines which we mentioned earlier.
 Now, for any two different doctrines, it is either the case that one of them is true and the other false; or they are both false, the truth being other than either of them; or they both lead to one thing which is the truth.
 [In the latter case] each of the groups holding those two doctrines would have failed to complete its inquiry and, unable to reach the end, has stopped short of it.
 Alternatively, one of them may have reached the end but the other has stopped short of it, thus giving rise to the apparent difference between the two doctrines, although the end would have been the same had the investigation been pushed further.
 Disagreement may also arise in regard to the subject of an inquiry as a result of a difference in methods of research, but when the inquiry is rightly conducted and the investigation intensified, agreement will emerge and the difference will be settled.-- Ibn Al-Haytham [[^14]]